Västerås Stad, Jernhusen, Klövern, Kollektivtrafik Myndigheten, Trafikverket

 Two buildings will be included in the main structure of the travel centre; a primary and a secondary building.
 The primary building will occupy the site of the current station building and will be accessible from either side of the tracks with entrance points located at both ends.
 Meanwhile, a secondary building, located on the Ring Road, will service travellers with different needs and will also be accessible from both ends.

 The travel hub will be equipped with ramps and slopes for cyclists and pedestrians with strollers, walkers or wheelchairs.
 These sloping ramps built over the tracks will help travellers and visitors to cross and reach the other side, as well as offer beautiful views and serving as meeting or resting places.

 Restaurants, cafes, library, retail and other services are placed such that visitors can stroll over and exit the centre and move towards the city and the nearby Lake Malaren.
 Weather-protected areas will be created to provide shelter to bus and rail commuters during rains.

-Parking facility for bicycles will be built at the entrances of both the buildings, with an overall capacity for approximately 1,770 bicycles.
+A parking facility for bicycles will be built at the entrances of both buildings, with an overall capacity of approximately 1,770 bicycles.

 The travel hub will have taxi stops built at its entrances, along with kiss and ride locations for picking and dropping relatives, and short-term parking areas.

 The Vasteras travel centre links and connects the bus terminal under the same roof, true to its theme as an urban connector.
-The bus platform is designed to be an island-terminal.
-It will provide bi-directional bus service and will be equipped with weather-protected waiting areas in the central station platform area.
+The bus platform is designed to be an island terminal.
+It will provide a bi-directional bus service and will be equipped with weather-protected waiting areas in the central station platform area.